-Perf ormance outcomes Acceptable outcomes Complies Comments PO1 Deve invol char work oelopment, where lying a Material age of use or Building AO10.1 Buildings, including extensions to existing buildings are: (a) elevated above the defined flood level; and (b) the defined flood event does not exceed a depth of 600mm; and (c) elevated above the defined flood level plus 0.3 metres freeboard where for habitable rooms within a dwelling.
-OR n/a See comment for AO1.
-1 ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; reduce the carriage of debris in flood waters; reduce property damage; and provide flood immune access to buildings. -Where the development is Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building.
-Note-AO10.2 accepts that the cost of flood impact is an operational cost of the Commercial activity or Industrial activity. n/a See comment for AO1. area' i overla there hydrau report require alterna define d in a 'Potential flood hazard dentified on the Flood hazard ay maps (OM006a-o) and is no defined flood level a ulic (flood hazard assessment) prepared by a RPEQ is ed in substantiation of an ative outcome is required or the d flood level from the adjacent sentative hazard zone is used. a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris.
+Performance outcomes Acceptable outcomes Complies Comments PO10 Development, where involving a Material change of use or Building work, is located and designed to: (a) maintain hydrological function of the premises; (b) not increase the number of people calculated to be at risk from flooding; (c) minimises the flood impact on adjoining premises; (d) ensure the safety AO10.1 Buildings, including extensions to existing buildings are: (a) elevated above the defined flood level; and (b) the defined flood event does not exceed a depth of 600mm; and (c) elevated above the defined flood level plus 0.3 metres freeboard where for habitable rooms within a dwelling. n/a Not applicable. of all persons by ensuring that a proportion of buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings.
+Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building. n/a Not applicable.
+Note-Where the development is located in a 'Potential flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) and there is no defined flood level a hydraulic (flood hazard assessment) report prepared by a RPEQ is required in substantiation of an alternative outcome is required or the defined flood level Note-AO10.2 accepts that the cost of flood impact is an operational cost of the Commercial activity or Industrial activity.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris.

+Performance outcomes Acceptable outcomes Complies Comments from the adjacent representative hazard zone is used.
 AO10.3 All building work below the defined flood level must be high set (comprising pier and beam construction) and retains the flood storage and conveyance capacity of the premises.
-Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. n/a See comment for AO1.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. n/a Not applicable.
+PO11 Development involving earthworks in a Flood hazard area below the defined flood level must protect life and property on premises and off premises through maintaining: (a) flood storage capacity of land; (b) flood conveyance function of land; (c) flood and drainage channels; (d) overland flow paths; and (e) flood warning times.
+AO11 Development does not involve in excess of 50m3 of fill above ground level per 1,000m2 of site area. n/a Not applicable.

-Performance outcomes Acceptable outcomes Complies Comments

-PO11 AO11 n/a See comment

-Development involving Development does not for AO1.

-earthworks in a Flood involve in excess of 50m 3 of

-hazard area below the fill above ground level per

-defined flood level must 1,000m 2 of site area.

-protect life and property on

-premises and off premises

-through maintaining:

-(a) flood storage

-capacity of land;

-(b) flood conveyance

-function of land;

-(c) flood and drainage

-channels;

-(d) overland flow paths;

-and

-(e) flood warning times.